Yingjie4Science/SDGdetector/README.md

 library(SDGdetector)

 ### string as input data
-x <- 'our goal is to mitigate climate change, end poverty, and reducing inequality globally' SDGdetector(x)
+text <- 'our goal is to mitigate climate change, end poverty, and reducing inequality globally' SDGdetector(x = text)

 ### dataframe as input data
+df <- data.frame(text=c(
-my_text <- data.frame(my_col=c('our goal is to end poverty globally', 'this product contributes to slowing down climate change'))
+  'our goal is to end poverty globally',
+  'this product contributes to slowing down climate change')) SDGdetector(x = df, col = text)
-SDGdetector(my_text, my_col)
 ```

 **To detect regions/countries in text**